ebello/jekyll-perf/README.md

 2. Create file '.ruby-gemset' in root directory.
 Enter name of desired gemset.

-3. 'cd' into desired directory to create gemset
+3. 'cd' into the root directory to create gemset

 4. Run 'bundle install --gemfile=_Gemfile' to install the gems